mailjet/api-documentation/guides/_libraries.md

 We welcome any contribution to these repositories.

-Please follow the following instructions to make it easier to process your improvements :
+Please follow the instructions below to make it easier to process your improvements :

  - Fork the project.
  - Create a topic branch.